 Here’s a fun fact about Tallulah!
 Her parents met at BC!!

 Liam is concentrating in Finance with a minor in history.
 This past summer, Liam interned at Staples as an Inventory Analyst.
 When not at his internship, Liam enjoyed listening to podcasts and keeping up with the NBA Playoffs.
 Much like his peers, Liam cannot wait to get back to campus; he is especially excited to attend BC sports games in person.
 Go Eagles!!
-On-campus, Liam is part of the BC Men’s Crew Team, and he is also a member of Big Brothers Big Sisters of Eastern Massachusetts.
+On-campus, Liam is a member of Big Brothers Big Sisters of Eastern Massachusetts.

 Favorite thing about CSOM: The number of resources that help with the internship search, such as Career Accelerator, peer advisors, resume and cover letter templates, and tips for LinkedIn/Handshake profiles, all go a long way.